tos-kamiya/dvg/README.md

 `--exclude=TEXT, -e TEXT`
 Only paragraphs that do not contain the specified string will be included in the search results.

-`--prefer-longer-than=CHARS, -l CHARS`
-If the length of the paragraph (number of characters) is smaller than this, decrease the similarity value.

 `--worker=NUM, -j NUM`
 Number of worker processes.
 Option to run in parallel.

-### Search individual lines of a text file
+## Search individual lines of a text file

 If you specify the options `--paragraph` and `--window=1` at the same time, you can search for individual lines in a text file.